tabrish/tabrish.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD student in mathematics at Princeton University, planning to graduate in May 2023.
-My interests are in discrete math, particularly graph theory, combinatorics, and optimization.
-I am advised by [Maria Chudnovsky](https://web.math.princeton.edu/~mchudnov/).
-My current research focuses on problems in structural graph theory, specifically induced subgraph obstructions to bounded treewidth.
-Links to my papers and preprints can be found on my Research page.

-In addition to structural graph theory, I sometimes think about Laplacian eigenvalues of cographs (about which I wrote my [master's thesis](https://jscholarship.library.jhu.edu/bitstream/handle/1774.2/61684/ABRISHAMI-THESIS-2019.pdf) at Johns Hopkins University), and about the mathematics of gerrymandering.
+I received my PhD in Applied and Computational Mathematics from Princeton University in 2023, where I was advised by Maria Chudnovsky.
+In Fall 2023, I will be an NSF Postdoctoral Fellow and a Humboldt Research Fellow at the University of Hamburg, hosted by Reinhard Diestel.
+I'm interested in graph theory and combinatorics, and, more broadly, discrete mathematics and its applications.
+My PhD thesis was in structural graph theory, specifically induced subgraph obstructions to bounded treewidth.
+Here is a [video](https://mediacentral.princeton.edu/media/Explaining%20treewidth%20through%20the%20Traveling%20Salesman%20Problem%2C%20Tara%20Abrishami%2C%20GS%20%20(2278472)/1_54cmvif1/297780972) I made explaining my thesis research to general audiences.

-Outside of math, I enjoy climbing, hiking, writing, and making vegan food with my wonderful [co-op](https://twod.princeton.edu/).
+Outside of math, I am a climber, an aerialist, a writer, and a vegan food enthusiast.